queryluke/masseffect-5e-data/data/species/batarian.md

 traits: []
 subspecies: []
 variants: []
+galaxy: Milky Way
+homeworld: Khar'shan
+skinColor: Shades of brown, but can have tints of red, green, yellow, and teal
+eyeColor: Black
+bioticPotential: Some
 ---

 A species of four-eyed bipeds with complexions of reddish-brown, greenish, yellow-greenish to yellow-brownish, light brown, or teal.